kumar-github/tutorial-resources/X.md

 public long getElapsedMillis();   // converted from nanos to millis via TimeUnit
 ```

-`TimingStatistics` is an immutable holder for aggregated statistics from repeated invocations.
+`TimingStatistics` is an immutable holder for the aggregated statistics of a method measured repeatedly — timing
+distribution, success/failure counts, and elapsed time across all iterations.

 ```java
 public long getSuccessfulIterations();          // count of iterations that completed without throwing